 I had some insurance issues I was working with, and needed to get another followup visit with my neurologist.
-I met with Dr. Orme in April, 2015.
-Dr. Orme was surprised to see my condition.
+I met with Dr. Orme again in April, 2015.
+She was most surprised to see my condition.
 She reviewed her previous test results, and confirmed her original opinion.
 She simply does not know why I am doing so well, and made two significant comments.
 The first was that perhaps I would be one of the "very very few" to beat ALS.
 The second comment was that whatever it was that I was doing, I should continue it.
 However, in her written evaluation of my visit, she was still somewhat critical, referencing my refusal to follow the standard recommended protocol of ALS, but noted that I was doing well with the alternative therapies.
 I will also mention that Dr. Orme is no longer associated directly with St. Lukes Hospital, but has gone into private practice.
-She is a very nice person, and is kind, but still will not really accept what we are doing.
+She is a very nice person, and is kind, but as far as I know, she has never passed my success on to any other of her patients.
+She simply will not accept what we are doing.

 Over the past 5 years we have discovered many PALS that have had similar success in beating ALS.
 Some of these are referenced in this website.
 Though the protocols of each varies considerably, there are several common threads.
 Those are, first and foremost, a positive mental attitude, including a belief in a Divine source of power, proper nutrition and supplementation, and detoxification processes.